scylladb/vector-search-examples/docs/source/index.rst

   :button_style: bold

   This site provides examples of using ScyllaDB as a vector store and search tool.
-  See how ScyllaDB can be used to build RAG applications, semantic search layers, and how it works together with popular LLM libraries like LlamaIndex or LangChain.
+  See how ScyllaDB can be used to build RAG applications, semantic caching layers, and how it works together with popular LLM libraries like LlamaIndex and LangChain.

 .. raw:: html